Wales' new era begins in Croatia

 Croatian test a stern one

-An inexperienced Wales' first competitive game sees them travel to Split to play a Croatian side with more caps than a hat factory, led by their 37-year old mercurial midfielder, Luka Modric.
+An inexperienced Wales' first competitive game sees them travel to Split to play a Croatia side with more caps than a hat factory, led by their superb 37-year old midfielder, Luka Modric.

 World Cup finalists in 2018 and semi-finalists in Qatar, Croatia are one of the most experienced and settled sides in world football.